Rail transport in Argentina

-The Argentine railway network consisted of a 47000 km network at the end of the Second World War and was, in its time, one of the most extensive and prosperous in the world.
-However, with the increase in highway construction, there followed a sharp decline in railway profitability, leading to the break-up in 1993 of Ferrocarriles Argentinos (FA), the state railroad corporation.
-During the period following privatisation, private and provincial railway companies were created and resurrected some of the major passenger routes that FA once operated.
+The Argentine railway network is the system of railway lines in the country, developed primarily between the late 19th century and the mid-20th century alongside the expansion of Argentina's agro-export economic model, through investments from British, French, and national state capital.
+The network is characterized by the coexistence of different railway gauges, mainly broad, standard, and narrow gauge.

+The network reached approximately 38,411 km (23,867 mi) in 1930 and later its historical maximum extent in 1957, with nearly 47000 km of railway lines, making it one of the largest railway networks in the world at the time.
+The expansion of road transport and, particularly, the massive closure of railway branch lines during the administrations of Juan Carlos Onganía and Carlos Menem progressively reduced its size and activity.

+Currently, it is estimated that around 18,000 km (11,185 mi) remain operational.

 Dissatisfied with the private management of the railways, beginning in 2012 and following the Once Tragedy, the national government started to re-nationalise some of the private operators and ceased to renew their contracts.
 At the same time, Operadora Ferroviaria Sociedad del Estado (SOFSE) was formed to manage the lines which were gradually taken over by the government in this period and Argentina's railways began receiving far greater investment than in previous decades.
 In 2014, the government also began replacing the long distance rolling stock and rails and ultimately put forward a proposal in 2015 which revived Ferrocarriles Argentinos as Nuevos Ferrocarriles Argentinos later that year.

+Historically, Argentina's national railway system has been organized around six main railway divisions: General Roca, General Mitre, Sarmiento, General San Martín, General Belgrano and General Urquiza.

 The railroad network, with its 17866 km (2018) size, is smaller than it once was, though still the 16th largest in the world, and the 27th largest in passenger numbers.